CCI-MOC/xdmod-cntr/XdmodAID.md

 Usually less than an hour.
 When I did this the last time, I kiecked off the mysqldump command and after creating the pod to pull the PV data, came back to find the dump process had finished.
-The bigger issue was copying the data off as and unexpected EOF occurred several times later that evening.
+The bigger issue was copying the data off as an unexpected EOF occurred several times later that evening.
 In the morning, running the same command worked without issue.

 # Getting data out
-For VM/pod level reporting, the data export should aggregate the sessions (the )
+For VM/pod level reporting, the data export should aggregate the sessions table (for OpenStack) or the jobs table (for OpenShift).
+In particular, the data export section seems to be the least flexible/configurable of any other part of xdmod.

 At this time there is no facility to pull session level data from xdmod aside from dumping specific tables that hold the session data.